Aircraft Mechanic

 I wana know what did you had to go through to learn about this career because I wana to go to a school that's is all they focus on and if I really have to go take basics?

-Asked by Jimmy over 10 years ago
+Asked by Jimmy about 11 years ago

 I attended a two year aircraft maintenance school in Lansing, Michigan.
 At the end of the schooling, I was able to take the Oral and Practical Tests for my Airframe & Powerplant license.